AlexTechLegend/Unhinged/README.md

    error like **"Manifest file is missing or unreadable"**, double-check that you selected the `extension` directory itself rather than the repository root.
 2. Click the extension icon to open or close the sidebar on any page.
 If the page was open before installation, the service worker injects both `analyzer.js` and `content.js` so you shouldn't see the "Could not establish connection" error.
 The content script ignores duplicate loads to avoid "Identifier already declared" errors.
 3. Use **Capture Snippet** to select a region.
-The screenshot and a placeholder analysis appear in the sidebar.
-The extension requests the `tabs` permission so it can capture the visible tab.
+The screenshot is analyzed on the fly for basic trend direction and support/resistance levels.
+4. Drag the sidebar by its header to position it anywhere on the page.
-4. Add an optional note and click **Save Note** to store it using `chrome.storage.sync`.
+5. Add an optional note and click **Save Note** to store it using `chrome.storage.sync`.

 The analysis logic is stubbed for demonstration but shows where a real AI model could be integrated.